 “But I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom.”
 (Matthew 26:29)

 Continuing in Isaiah:

-And he will destroy in this mountain [the Body of Christ] the face of the covering cast over all people, and the vail that is spread over all nations [the veil that hides God from men, the veil that was hung because of sinsee Genesis 4:14].
+And He will destroy on this mountain [victorious saints] the surface of the covering cast over all people, and the veil that is spread over all nations.

 Ezekiel tells of the Jubilee:

 So I prophesied as He commanded me, and breath came into them, and they lived, and stood upon their feet, an exceedingly great army.
 (Ezekiel 37:10)

 This is Israel restored and triumphant, the Body of Christ, the unveiled sons of God.
 The Church is shown here as an army because of the work of judgment that must be performed on evil spirits if the people of God are to enter their inheritance.

 Then He said to me, “Son of man, these bones are the whole house of Israel.
 They indeed say, ‘Our bones are dry, our hope is lost, and we ourselves are cut off!’

 “Therefore prophesy and say to them, ‘Thus says the Lord GOD: “Behold, O My people, I will open your graves and cause you to come up from your graves, and bring you into the land of Israel.

 “Then you shall know that I am the LORD, when I have opened your graves, O My people, and brought you up from your graves.